History of Clark Air Base

-The Americans first come to Angeles
+Initial American military presence in Angeles

 1941: Clark Field in Angeles, Pampanga looking westward.
 In the upper left center, abutting the foothills of the Zambales Mountains, lies Fort Stotsenburg.
 The rectangular, tree-lined area is the parade ground.

 In the late 19th century, a British company working under contract to the colonial Spanish administration, had completed the Manila–Dagupan Railroad and at the time of America's victory over the Spanish, this still represented the best means of transportation in Luzon.
 Following the incidents that led to the beginning of US–Philippine hostilities and Emilio Aguinaldo's withdrawal to the north from Manila, the American forces attempted to seize control of this valuable line of communication.
 The Philippine Army, numbering about 15,000, was just as determined to defend this vital link, and during 1899, fought a series of unsuccessful battles with US forces.

 On 17 March 1899, General Aguinaldo moved the seat of his government from Nueva Ecija to the town of Angeles, which lay astride the Manila-Dagupan Railroad, and there celebrated the first anniversary of the Philippine Republic, on 12 June 1899.
 The Republican government remained hard-pressed by the American advance, and in July, Aguinaldo moved his government again, this time, to the town of Tarlac, further to the north.

 The battle for Angeles began on 13 August 1899 and lasted for three days.
 Opposing the U.S. Army's VIII Corps, commanded by Major General Arthur MacArthur, were Philippine forces under the command of Brigadier General Maximino Hizon, Servillano Aquino, Pio del Pilar, Venancio Concepcion, and Tomas Mascardo.
 The fighting was fierce and bloody and even though Colonel Alberto San Miguel and a General Makabulos brought fresh reinforcements, the Filipinos finally had to withdraw.
 They took up positions on the Mabalacat side of the Abacan River and remained there until 5 November, when American cavalry flanking movements rendered these positions untenable.
 After a final day-long bloody engagement on the 5th, Filipino forces withdrew to the north.
 Meanwhile, American forces already had taken possession of Angeles.

 Initially, the American occupation of Angeles was considered temporary, and the troops lived in tents, temporary shelters, or within the town itself.
 From mid-August until the final action on 5 November 1899, war-time conditions existed because Aguinaldo's rear guard forces held positions just across the Abacan River.